Peter Pan and the hospital

 Peter Pan statue at the hospital

-JM Barrie gave all the rights to Peter Pan to Great Ormond Street Hospital in 1929, and this was later confirmed when he died in 1937.
+JM Barrie gave all the rights to Peter Pan to Great Ormond Street Hospital in 1929.

 Since then the hospital has received royalties every time a production of the play is put on, as well as from the sale of Peter Pan books and other products.